guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 5. Building the Project
 6. Executing the point test

-**obs:** it is common to execute the unit tests on the build routine, it is common to not do it.
+**obs:** it is common to execute unit tests on the build routine, it is common to not do it.
 Your project, your resources, your decision.

 **obs2:** *.yml* files are determined by 2-space indentation, so be careful when writing your own.

+**STILL BEING WRITTEN:**
 - Guide through the creation of a "job"
 - Guide through the creation of docker image
 - Guide through the creation of a step
 - All steps
-- Final config.yml file

 #### The final config.yml file:
 ```